How to use outpainting to extend images

 Fix details with inpainting

-You don’t need to be too hung up on the little details of the extended part because you can always regenerate any areas later with inpainting.
+You don’t need to be too hung up on the little details of the extended part because you can regenerate any areas later with inpainting.
 Below I will show you how to regenerate the whole right hand side.

 First, press Send to inpainting to send your newly generated image to the inpainting tab.
 Make sure to select the Inpaint tab.
 Use the paintbrush tool to create a mask on the area you want to regenerate.